exadel-inc/etoolbox-authoring-kit/docs/md/component-structure.md

 From the above snippet you can see that *richText* and *richTextConfig* work together fine.
 Configuration inherited via *richText* can be altered by whatever properties specified in *richTextConfig*.
 If you use both in the same `@InplaceEditingConfig`, plain values, such as strings and numbers, specified for the `@Extends`-ed field are overwritten by their correlates from *richTextConfig*.
 But array-typed values (such as *features*, *specialCharacters*, *formats*, etc.) are actually merged.
 So you can design a fairly basic set of features, styles, formats to store in a field somewhere in your project and then implement several *richTextConfig*-s with more comprehensive and different feature sets.

 ### ChildEditConfig settings
-Apart from *cq:editConfig* itself, the Adobe Granite gives you possibility to define some in-place editing features for the children of the current component.
-This is done via the *cq:childEditConfig* node having generally the same structure as cq:editConfig.
+Apart from *\<cq:editConfig>* itself, the Adobe Granite gives you possibility to define some in-place editing features for the children of the current component.
+This is done via the *\<cq:childEditConfig>* node having generally the same structure as *\<cq:editConfig>*.

-You should(?) add `@ChildEditConfig` annotation to your Java class and put this class to Component's views property.

 It facilitates setting of the following properties and features: